kcajeel/otp/Design.md

 - I can convert a String into a byte sequence with the `.as_bytes()` method.
 - BUT, the resulting byte sequence may be longer in length than the String because it may contain multiple-byte UTF-8 characters.
 - OTP relies on the key and ciphertext to be length-preserving.
 I need a way to reduce a UTF-8 string into its bytes, XOR that with a random key, and then convert that back into a string of the same length that will be decryptable with the key.

     - I could encrypt the string one character at a time.
     - This way, I can ensure that each ciphertext character has the same length as each plaintext character.

     - I could "bruteforce" it by encrypting a character or string and repeating that until the ciphertext is the same length as the plaintext.
-    - this probably defeats the purpose of OTP because the key will not be random this way.
+      - this  defeats the purpose of OTP because the key will not be random this way.

+    - I've heard about homomorphic encryption, where a ciphertext can have operations preserved on it and still be decrypted.
+      - I wonder if I can encode the UTF-8 strings in such a way that I can xor them with the key and still recover the string?